Lady A, the singer, is fighting back against Lady A, the group

 The singer Lady A is pushing back against a suit from the band Lady A.

-The country trio formerly known as Lady Antebellum, filed suit on Wednesday against Anita White, a singer/songwriter who also performs as Lady A.
+The country trio formerly known as Lady Antebellum, filed suit last week against Anita White, a singer/songwriter who also performs as Lady A.

 White recently told HLN she had been willing to work with the band but is unwilling to share the name with them.

-A rep for the band told CNN on Friday they had no additional comment.
+A rep for the band told CNN they had no additional comment.

 In June, Lady Antebellum, made up of Dave Haywood, Hillary Scott, and Charles Kelley, announced it would be dropping the “Antebellum” portion of its name because of the association with slavery and go by “Lady A” instead.